ansible/workshops/exercises/ansible_network/1-explore/README.md

 In the above output every `[ ]` defines a group.
 For example `[dc1]` is a group that contains the hosts `rtr1` and `rtr3`.
 Groups can also be _nested_.
 The group `[routers]` is a parent group to the group `[cisco]`

+> Note:
 > Parent groups are declared using the `children` directive.
 Having nested groups allows the flexibility of assigining more specific values to variables.

 We can associate variables to groups and hosts.

+> Note:
-> Note: A group called **all** always exists and contains all groups and hosts defined within an inventory.
+> A group called **all** always exists and contains all groups and hosts defined within an inventory.

 Host variables can be defined on the same line as the host themselves.
 For example for the host `rtr1`: